TheUKDave/django-test/README.md

 ### Task 4

 The perform_withdrawal service is unwritten.
-Implement a basic version of this service.
+Implement a basic version of this service - no extra models should be required.
 What considerations might you need to make for this service, and how might you approach preventing any issues it might raise?